Joshua Dobbs: 2016 season

 In the final game of his Tennessee career, Dobbs led the Volunteers past the #24 Nebraska Cornhuskers by a score of 38–28 in the 2016 Music City Bowl at Nissan Stadium in Nashville.
 He had 291 passing yards, one passing touchdown, 11 rushes for 118 yards, and three rushing touchdowns.
 Dobbs was named the MVP of the game.

 Dobbs led Tennessee to a second consecutive 9–4 record.
+The Touchdown Club of Columbus honored him with the President's Award, which honors athletes from smaller programs whose dedication and perseverance—often in the face of adversity—deserve greater recognition.
 Tennessee's 18 wins with Dobbs at the helm were the most for the school over a two-year span since 2006–2007.

 Dobbs majored in aerospace engineering during his time at the University of Tennessee.
 The university presented him with the 2017 Torchbearer Award, the highest honor for an undergraduate student, which recognizes accomplishments in the community and academics.
 Dobbs was heralded as possessing a perfect 4.0 grade point average and being named to the SEC Academic Honor Roll.

 Dobbs was inducted into Omicron Delta Kappa at Tennessee in 2016.